Lawrence Hoo

-Lawrence Hoo (born Birmingham, January 17, 1969) is a poet, educator, and activist residing in Bristol.
+Lawrence Hoo (born January 17, 1969) is a poet, educator, and activist residing in Bristol.
 He is a published author of many books of poetry including Inner City Tales in 2006, HOOSTORY in 2011, and CARGO in 2019.

 Early life

 Hoo was born in Birmingham in Queen Elizabeth Hospital Birmingham.
 After a youth spent growing up in and out of care, he embarked on a career in poetry and activism.
 Settling in the areas of Easton, Bristol and Saint Paul's, he has been active in communities within Bristol for many years.

 Published works and appearances

 Hoo published his first collection of poetry dealing with a variety of issues in the city of Bristol in 2006.
 This collection highlighted a number of issues, including a Red-light district being outside a Primary school in Bristol, and the housing by Bristol City Council of known paedophiles next to a nursery school in Bristol.
 These issues were also filmed in a series of YouTube videos.
 Hoo has published a number of other videos covering a range of topics including drug-addiction and prostitution.

 In 2011 he published Hoostory, another collection of poetry.
 Most recently in 2019 he has published CARGO - which stands for Charting African Resilience Generating Opportunities.
 Hoo is very active in spoken word poetry and a number of videos of him carrying out this work are available at events such as numerous poetry festivals and on Ujima Radio reading a poem called "Ship Over Troubled Water" about Windrush in 2019.
 He also appeared on the BBC documentary Enslaved (TV series), with Samuel L. Jackson and Afua Hirsch.
 In 2022 he interviewed John Barnes at the Forwards Festival in Bristol.
 Hoo also, in collaboration with Charles Golding, produced an exhibit called Jewels of St Paul's which was "a mixed media piece set in the ground floor windows of the Moxy Bristol Hotel.
 Four jewelled shapes are cut into the windows, overlaid with a poem dedicated to St Paul's and its people."
 In 2020 Hoo launched, with CARGO in association with the University of Bristol, an interactive digital platform called Universal City connecting new students and staff with the diversity of the city of Bristol.
 Hoo recently appeared at a pro-Palestine march in the city of Bristol and read a poem in support of a cease fire.